AshleyF/Forthkit/hardware/register/readme.md

 This is a pretty nice assembly format, leaving all the power of Forth available as a "macro assembler."
 A new [`boot.bin`](./boot.bin) may be build with [`./test.sh`](./test.sh).

-In addition to `label` to give names to addresses for backward jumps (most common), there are `leap,` and `ahead,` words to skip over code (likely for library routines).
+In addition to `label` to give names to addresses for backward jumps (most common), there are `ahead,` and `then,` words to skip over code (likely for library routines).

 # Outer Interpreter